 How much does it cost to run ads on Facebook or Instagram?
 This is a question I get asked as frequently as 'how are you?' (maybe not entirely true, because that would be a bit sad).
 People often want to be given a number to put down on a piece of paper in order to be able to understand and compare the costs towards other channels.
 But it is not that simple and there's no way to tell how much you are going to pay.
-Of course there are loads of sources out there stating average CPC and CPM for Facebook Ads, but seriously, I don't want to even go there because it depends on different factors.
+Of course there are loads of sources out there stating average CPC and CPM for Facebook Ads, but seriously, I don't to even want to go there because it depends on different factors.
 My first answer is therefore - it depends.
 Let me explain why...

 So, first of all let's get basic!
 Having a Business Manager and an Ad Account on Facebook is free.
 There is no minimum or maximum on how much you can spend on your ads, it all depends on your marketing budget.
 The exact cost that you'll pay for your ads comes down to the Facebook auction.
 To better understand what it costs to advertise on Facebook, you'll need to understand how the auction on Facebook works and the underlying factors which it depends on to keep your costs low (and ROAS high).